What goes on in personal counseling?

 Is there a limit to the number of sessions of personal counseling a student may have?

 While Counseling Services does not have a strict session limit, the center's mission is to provide short-term counseling.
-The average duration of counseling is 4 to 6 sessions.
 At times, a student may be facing a difficulty that requires a much longer course of treatment.
 In such cases, Counseling Services will help secure referrals to clinicians in the community and will offer support until the connection between student and outside therapist is made.
 For example, we routinely refer students whose primary issues are Substance Abuse or Eating Disorders to off-campus providers, because treatment for these issues tends to be long term and highly specialized.
 While there are local treatment options for Substance Abuse, there are no licensed Eating Disorder treatment facilities in the local area.

 Is counseling confidential?